Lionel Messi to leave FC Barcelona, says club | DW | 05.08.2021

 The Argentinian football star is leaving FC Barcelona following disputes over renewing his contract with the club.

-The Argentinian football star is leaving Barcelona after he and the club disagreed on the renewal of his contract

-Sporting superstar Lionel Messi will leave Barcelona this summer because of "economic and structural obstacles" to the renewal of the Argentinia the club said in a statement.
+Sporting superstar Lionel Messi will leave Barcelona this summer because of "economic and structural obstacles" to the renewal of his contract, the club said in a statement.

 "Both parties profoundly lament that it was ultimately impossible to comply with the desires of the both the player and the club," said FC Barcelona.